 All students are expected to wear their IDs at all times.
 IDs are required to access many school services, including the World Language computer lab.
 Students who violate this expectation may be subject to disciplinary action.

-I welcome you and expect you to have a successful year in AVID 9th Grade Elective class.
+I welcome you and expect you to be successful in AVID 10th Grade Elective class.
 I can only hold positive and high expectations for you in class.
 Do come to my class every day on time, participate fully, and work diligently.

 - Students will come to class prepared every day with all of the necessary materials to be successful.
 This means having your binder, working pen/pencil, student planner, and completed assignments.

-- Students will bring a completed TRF to AVID Tuesdays and Thursdays.
-TRFs MUST be completed when the student walks in the door.
+- Students will bring a completed TRF to AVID Tuesdays and Wednesdays.
+TRFs MUST be completed before the student walks in the door.
 Failure to have a completed TRF results in the following actions:

 - 1st offense – verbal warning, loss of pre-work points

-- 2nd offense – loss of pre-work points, MART (Mandatory Academic Recovery Time) on Monday during lunch to complete a TRF
+- 2nd offense – loss of pre-work points, MART (Mandatory Academic Recovery Time) on offending day during lunch in official Detention Room (student still needs to complete missing TRF on his/her own time), detention on a separate day in Ms. Fadel’s room to work on the next TRF to avoid repeating offense.

-- 3rd offense – loss of pre-work points, MART, phone call home and/or parent conference
+- 3rd offense – loss of pre-work points, MART detention, detention on a separate day in Ms. Fadel’s room to work on the next TRF to avoid repeating offense, and phone call home and/or parent conference.

 Please make a commitment with yourself and plan to do your best.

-- I respect myself, my teacher, my peers, and my classwork.
+- I respect myself, my teacher, and my peers.

 - I sit immediately and work diligently until dismissed.